After LEEP you’ll have some cramps and discharge. There are things you can do to make yourself more comfortable.

 Are there other treatments that prevent cervical cancer?

-Laser — A laser beam is used to remove abnormal tissue.
+Laser — using a laser beam to remove abnormal cells.

 - Cone biopsy — cutting a cone-shaped wedge of tissue out of your cervix and testing it in a lab.